 Leave Handling

 With long term care there is often a concept of the provision of care being suspended for various reasons.
 Many systems have extensive Leave Management/Tracking solutions which consider the complexities of this space, however this EpisodeOfCare resource is NOT intended to provide this level of tracking.
-Extension(s) may be used on the status/status history to track the onhold reason which can facilitite the processing.
+Extension(s) may be used on the status/status history to track the on hold reason, which can facilitate the processing.

 A more complete Leave Management solution may have to deal with: